Getting More Out of Claude Code (1) — Memory, Skills, and Hooks

 }

-Teaching Claude to remember
+Telling it to remember

 Always use pnpm, not npm.
 Remember this.

-1.4 CLAUDE.md vs Auto Memory — When to use which
+1.4 CLAUDE.md vs Auto-Memory — When to Use Which

-| CLAUDE.md | Auto Memory | |
+| CLAUDE.md | Auto-Memory | |

 |---|---|---|

-| Who writes it | You | Claude automatically |
+| Who writes it | You, directly | Claude, automatically |

-| Content | Rules and instructions | Learned patterns |
+| Content | Rules, guidance | Learned patterns |

 | Scope | Project/user/org | Per project |